Emphani Aldridge (First Year Advisor)

 College education is crucial for pursuing the "American Dream," and so many people don't have a fair opportunity to receive a college degree.
 As an adviser for MCAC, I hope to increase the college-going culture for underrepresented students and help in a field I am passionate about.
 MCAC is a stepping stone for me before I go to graduate school and I am looking forward to helping as many students as I can gain access to college.

-Robert Sanders Jr.
+Robert Sanders Jr. (First Year Advisor)

 I perceive myself to be a serious proponent of promoting a college -going culture.
 I truly believe that increasing the proportion of underrepresented youth who obtain some form of post-secondary education will correlate to higher pay and improved living conditions.
 I also believe that positive change is made lasting through service within the community.
 My views, meshing well with those of the Michigan College Advising Corps, played a major role in why I decided to join the program.
 MCAC has granted me the opportunity to provide community service that makes a difference while advocating for a cause in which I sincerely believe.